-This Halloween season, we’re asking Canadian families to walk their hood to do some good by turning their trick-or-treating steps into a walk-a-thon for the world’s most vulnerable children.
-We know that Halloween will not be the same this year, however, families are encouraged to dress up and do their walk any way that they feel comfortable, either on Halloween or anytime during the month of October.
+The UNICEF Halloween Walk-a-thon is a fun Halloween event for families to fundraise for children around the world!
+This Halloween season, we’re asking Canadian families to walk their hood to do some good by turning their trick-or-treating steps into a walk-a-thon for the world’s children.
+We know that Halloween might not be the same this year.
+However, families are encouraged to dress up and do their walk any way that they feel comfortable on Halloween.

 UNICEF Canada fully supports public health recommendations and safety measures that are in place to protect children and their families from COVID-19.

-We know that Halloween 2020 will be like no other.
-This is why we are asking families to complete the walk-a-thon in a way that makes them feel comfortable and adheres to the safety measures in place.
-Do your walk on Halloween or any time during October – do it in costume or do it independently.
-It is a chance for children to capture some of the joy of Halloween while helping kids in need around the world.
+We know that Halloween 2021 may look different.
+This is why we are asking families to complete the walk-a-thon on Halloween in a way that makes them feel comfortable and adheres to the safety measures in place.
+The walk-a-thon is a chance for children to dress up and capture some of the joy of Halloween while helping kids around the world.

 - Choose a fundraising goal and see what life-changing impact your fundraiser will make possible for kids across the globe.